farsightsec/axa/README.md

 partially lost data.
 AXA data can be lost before encapsulation in AXA protocol messages or packets.

-For most uses, a protocol such as ssh is used below the AXA layer and above TCP to provide authentication, confidentiality, and integrity.
+For most uses, a protocol such as SSH is used below the AXA layer and above TCP to provide authentication, confidentiality, and integrity.

 The AXA protocol consists of a pair of streams of messages between a "client"